 Matthew received his Bachelor of Arts in Directing from The Conservatory of Theatre Arts at Webster University, where he directed three Beckett shorts including: Footfalls, Rough for Theatre II, and Act Without Words II.
 His most recent full-length productions include The Water Engine, The Wonderful World of Dissocia (“directed with imagination and passion” – River Front Times), (re)discover's inaugural production The Tragedie of Hamlet: Prince of Denmarke, and Chicago Reader Recommended An Evening of Beckett: Play-Not I-What Where.
 Matthew has also had the opportunity to assist well-known Chicago directors Sean Graney and Matthew Reeder, whom he credits with much of his insight into the theatre world.
 Matthew's theatre dreams are coming true with the development of (re)discover theatre.
 He has always seen himself at the helm of a theatre company and is ready to take on the tempest of the Chicago Theatre world.
 He hopes to see (re)discover theatre push boundaries, while simultaneously making material accessible, entertaining, and interactive for theatre audiences.

 Contact Janet with questions about audience concerns and costume/prop/design rental

 Janet Howe is extremely proud to be acting as Co-Artistic Director for (re)discover theatre.
-Janet has worked primarily as a director: her most recent projects include Jason and (Medea), Flesh and Bone, Nothing to Fear at The Side Project, A Year with Frog and Toad and working as choreographer on Much Ado About Nothing.
+Janet has worked primarily as a director: her most recent projects include Lysistrata, Jason and (Medea), Flesh and Bone, Nothing to Fear at The Side Project, A Year with Frog and Toad and working as choreographer on Much Ado About Nothing.
 Janet is honored to have have assisted directors at Children Theatre Company, The Repertory Theatre of St. Louis, Opera Theatre St. Louis and interned at The Guthrie.
 She holds her BA in Directing from Webster University's Conservatory of Theater Arts.
-Janet has also joyously served as costume dseinger for (re)discover's Hamlet, An Evening of Beckett, Flesh and Bone and As You Like It, HOME and Fifty Shades of Shakespeare.
+Janet has also joyously served as costume dseinger for (re)discover's Hamlet, An Evening of Beckett, Flesh and Bone, As You Like It, HOME and Fifty Shades of Shakespeare.